airbytehq/airbyte/octavia-cli/README.md

 ### Using `docker-compose`

-Using octavia in docker-compose could be convenient for automatic `apply` on start-up.
+Using octavia in docker compose could be convenient for automatic `apply` on start-up.

 Add another entry in the services key of your Airbyte `docker-compose.yml`